idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 !listing lfr/7pin_cardinal_demo/nek.i start=[Problem] end=[Executioner] include-end=False

 Following that, a +Transient+ executioner is defined.
 This executioner remains consistent with the one employed in the solid case, with the distinction that it now incorporates a Cardinal-specific time stepper called +NekTimeStepper+.
 This time stepper is designed to retrieve the time step from nekRS's .par file (to be introduced soon) and convert it to dimensional form if necessary.
 The specified output format is Exodus II.
-It's noteworthy that the output file captures only temperature and heat flux solutions on the surface mirror mesh.
+It is noteworthy that the output file captures only temperature and heat flux solutions on the surface mirror mesh.
 The overall solution across the entire nekRS domain is output in the conventional .fld field file format used in standalone nekRS calculations.

 !listing lfr/7pin_cardinal_demo/nek.i block=Executioner

 !listing lfr/7pin_cardinal_demo/nek.i block=Outputs

 Similar to its application in the Griffin and heat transfer input files, the `[Postprocessors]` block in Cardinal serves to monitor crucial quantities of interest.
 These include the average temperature and heat fluxes on boundary faces, as well as the minimum and maximum temperatures.
-It is important to emphasize that specifying +field = unity+ is same as calculating the area in the context of +NekSideIntegral+, equivalent to determining volume in the case of +NekVolumeIntegral+, and corresponds to computing the mass flow rate for +NekMassFluxWeightedSideIntegral+.
+It is important to emphasize that specifying +field = unity+ is the same as calculating the area in the context of +NekSideIntegral+, equivalent to determining volume in the case of +NekVolumeIntegral+, and corresponds to computing the mass flow rate for +NekMassFluxWeightedSideIntegral+.

 !listing lfr/7pin_cardinal_demo/nek.i block=Postprocessors